EDS-Bioinformatics-Laboratory/ansible/README.md

 - Change the playbook to download another/latest version, or use
     - _juliaup self update_ followed by
 	- _juliaup update_ to update to the latest version.

-- **Package manager does not work yet (Ticket submitted).
-Therefore, script gives still error.
-Same from REPL**
-  _Note_: This should now have been solved by setting the environment variable JULIA_PKG_SERVER=""

 ```
 sudo ansible-playbook -i hosts -v Containers.yml   #OPTIONAL